mlitola/makeMeRex/README.md

     	for wildcard use * symbol
 ```
 ```
-# to see used regex rules run with flag -i
+# to see used regex rules run with flag -rules
 ./makeMeRex -rules

 Using the following Regular Expression rules: